OfficeDev/office-js-docs-pr/docs/quickstarts/word-quickstart-yo.md

 # Build your first Word task pane add-in

 In this article, you'll walk through the process of building a Word task pane add-in.
 You'll use either the Office Add-ins Development Kit or the Yeoman generator to create your Office Add-in.
 Select the tab for the one you'd like to use and then follow the instructions to create your add-in and test it locally.
-If you'd like to use Visual Studio Code, we recommend the Office Add-ins Development Kit.
+If you'd like to create the add-in project within Visual Studio Code, we recommend the Office Add-ins Development Kit.

 # [Office Add-ins Development Kit](#tab/devkit)